 Why can't I log in to the web site?

-Most likely because you have not registered an online account.
+The first and most common reason is because you have not registered an online account.

 It is a common misunderstanding that existing NZ Bulbs customers who have previously ordered by post or phone are somehow also registered for ordering on our web shop.
 This is not correct, a separate online registration needs to be made in the web shop by the user, where you set yourself up and choose your own user id and password during the registration process.